EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

       - Update the Evernode to the minimum version.
     - Your host should have valid SSL certificates
       - Check the validity of SSL certificates located in `/etc/sashimono/contract_template/cfg/`
-      - If they are not valid, It means they are not auto renewed.
+      - If they are not valid, It means they are not auto-renewedfin.
 Generate new certificates using `certbot renew`
       - Then replace the new ones inside the Sashimono location with the command `evernode applyssl /etc/letsencrypt/live/<your domain>/privkey.pem /etc/letsencrypt/live/<your domain>/cert.pem /etc/letsencrypt/live/<your domain>/fullchain.pem`

 ### g.
 When your host account's reputation score is zero